How to find hope in the face of the climate crisis | DW | 18.02.2022

 "Our [climate] models are becoming more intelligent and our confidence in them is growing.
 We have employed artificial intelligence and high-performance computing systems.
 We are optimistic that the future is going to be bright in terms of predictions.

 It helps us to actually know what the future will be like, because then we can plan.
-Let's say we know that in the coming year rainfall is going to be delayed or low, that we will put decision makers at the discussion table to figure out what to do.
-Our people cannot go hungry, and farmers may need alternative livelihoovds."
+Let's say we know that in the coming year rainfall is going to be delayed or low, that we will put decision-makers at the discussion table to figure out what to do.
+Our people cannot go hungry, and farmers may need alternative livelihoods."
 Nana Ama Browne Klutse, physicist at the University of Ghana

 Interviews have been edited and condensed for clarity